toninneri/E-colect/README.md

 ## **:rocket: OBJECTIVE**

-The project aims to ** establish a connection **between** companies and / or entities that collect waste **(organic and inorganic)** to people and / or entities that constantly need to dispose of this waste **.Solving a major recurring problem that is** inappropriate waste disposal **,facilitating the recycling and reuse process.
+The project aims to establish a connection **between** companies and / or entities that collect waste **(organic and inorganic)** to people and / or entities that constantly need to dispose of this waste **Solving a major recurring problem that is inappropriate waste disposal** ,facilitating the recycling and reuse process.

 <!--
   ...